JacobTDC/my-resources/privacy-notices/AgentNeko.md

-Agent Neko does not share any information with third parties, and any information given to Agent Neko will not be stored unless requested (e.g. my name is ...).
+Agent Neko does not collect any information or share it with third parties.